 There are several risks associated with lifts and escalators which could be mitigated if the pieces of machinery are maintained properly.
 These risks may include:

 - Falling as a lift suddenly stops.

-- Trapping a finger, limb or body part in a lift door.
+- Trapping a finger, leg or body part in a lift door.

-- Clothing/fingers becoming trapped in the teeth of an escalator.
+- Clothing becoming trapped in the teeth of an escalator.

 - Defective surfaces causing trip hazards.

-- Spills/weather hazards causing escalator steps to become slippery.
+- Spillages/weather hazards causing escalator steps to become slippery.

 A potential vehicle airport crash could take different forms; for example;

-- A shuttle bus to the airplane could crash into the baggage cart.
+- A shuttle bus to the aeroplane could crash into the baggage cart.